ahmed-mez/data-visualisation-app/README.md

 Please note that the application needs improvments as its purpose is to solve a 2-hours technical test for a job interview.

 ### Deployment options
-The application can be ran either as a docker container or as a classic Flask application.
+The application can be run either as a docker container or as a classic Flask application.

 #### With Docker
 ```